Mark-C-Anderson/gitPractice/README.md

 way to write nicely-formatted text documents like this one.
 You'll need to use markdown to write README.md files for your own Git Repositories in the future.

+* Mark C. Anderson (BYU Physics and Astronomy)

-Once you've added your name, go ahead and submit a pull request and we'll get your revisions (including your name) brought into this repository!
+Once you've added your name, go ahead and submit a pull request (not taught in the manual yet) and we'll get your revisions (including your name) brought into this repository!
 Good work!

-* Mark C. Anderson (BYU Physics and Astronomy)

 **Congratulations!
 You are officially ready to use Git!**